CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

             child_configs=child_configs
         ),

-14. The payload function is followed by get_diff() which is used to get the difference between the proposed and existing configurations of 'ipRouteP'.
-Here the  aci_class is changed to the class name your module is going to manage.
+14. The payload function is followed by get_diff(), which is used to get the difference between the proposed and existing configurations of 'ipRouteP'.
+Here, the aci_class is changed to the class name your module is going to manage.

 .. code-block:: python

        #aci.get_diff(aci_class='l3extRsNodeL3OutAtt')
        aci.get_diff(aci_class='ipRouteP')

        aci.post_config()

 15. The end of the module does not change and generally remains as is.

 .. code-block:: python

       elif state == 'absent':
           aci.delete_config()

       aci.exit_json()